Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 Where to buy PS5: Menu

-The PS5 launch has been a bit of a rollercoaster thanks to sheer demand, scalpers running amok, but the good news is that more consoles have rolled out this week, and we hope that T3's where to buy PS5 guide has helped you get your hands on one.
+The PS5 launched last month but the demand has been huge and scalpers have been running amok, so it's been a bit of a mission to get hold of one if you didn't pre-order.
+The good news is that a number of retailers worldwide rolled out a PS5 restock last week, so hopefully T3's where to buy PS5 guide helped you nab one!

 Amazon had a global restock, with the PS5 becoming available across its regional online stores.
 In the US, retailers like Costco, Walmart, and Best Buy released more inventory, while in the UK, stores like Smyths Toys, Argos, Very, and GAME came to the rescue of those looking to get their hands one.